stereosympathy/castlecoin/README.md

-Krugercoin - a fork of Litecoin version with fast block time and faster confirmations (4 confirmations needed instead of 6).
+Castlecoin - a fork of Litecoin version with fast block time and faster confirmations (4 confirmations needed instead of 6).
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 15 seconds block target
 	- Difficulty retargets every 0.35 day